 Gas leaks are most common in the winter when you are running your furnace constantly to stay comfortable.
 Protect your family by scheduling regular HVAC maintenance.
 Your furnace should be serviced at least twice a year, preferably in the fall and spring.
 Scheduling maintenance in the fall ensures your HVAC system will efficiently produce heat for the coming winter.
 Schedule service again in the spring to limit seasonal wear and correct any new issues.

-An experienced technician will quickly identify any problems with your heat exchanger, flame sensor, or gas line.
+An experienced heating technician will quickly identify any problems with your heat exchanger, flame sensor, or gas line.
 They will ensure the furnace’s safety features are still intact and give you helpful advice on how to keep your home secure from gas leaks.

 Your Trusted Local HVAC Company

 Since 2017, Tyler’s Heating & Cooling has been the preferred heating and cooling company in Mishawaka, IN and the surrounding area.
 We are a veteran-owned company that is proud to have an A+ rating with the Better Business Bureau.
 Let us maintain or repair your furnace and air conditioner.
 We can also install a ductless HVAC system, test your indoor air quality, replace your thermostat, or offer ventilation solutions.
-Schedule your next HVAC appointment with the experts at Tyler’s Heating & Cooling today!

 company icon